nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 3. Download the certificate created in the previous step using the command [4.2.5.1 Certificate download CSRS](#4251-certificate-download-csrs).
 4. Sign the AUTH certificate and import it using the command [4.2.5.2 Certificate import](#4252-certificate-import).
 5. Activate  the AUTH certificate using the command [4.2.5.2 Certificate import](#4252-certificate-import).
-5. Register the AUTH certificate with the command [4.2.5.4 Certificate activation](#4254-certificate-activation).
+6. Register the AUTH certificate with the command [4.2.5.4 Certificate activation](#4254-certificate-activation).
+7. Once the owner is changed, make sure to update the properties `owner_dn_org`, `owner_member_class`, `owner_member_code` in the configuration file
+(`security_server` section) with the values of the new member.

+## 11 Certificate profile support

+The toolkit has support for multiple profiles to choose between:
+- EJBCA: Default implementation
+- FIVRK: Finnish implementation
+- FO: The Faroe Island's implementation
+- IS: Icelandic Implementation

+To select one of this profiles we must fill the property `profile` in the configuration file (`security_server` section) with the name of the profile to choose between: "EJBCA", "FIVRK", "FO" and "IS".
+This property is optional, if is not set, the default profile will be the Finnish profile.